isacaputo/soundscapes/README.md

 **Effects**

-- The possibility of applying two different to the sequence: Tremolo and Reverb;
+- The possibility of applying two different effects to the sequence: Tremolo and Reverb;
 - Adjustable intensity for the music effects.